Maaciej/OHM-blacklist-4-HA/README.md

         ]
 ```
 After collecting these files for every OHM instance you want to filter
-you need to join them and edit to leave only lines wchich you want to filter out, to not collect its data.
+you need to join them and edit to leave only lines which you want to filter out, to not collect its data.

-Next you need to find your openhardwaremonitor sensor.py,
+Next you need to find your openhardwaremonitor sensor.py
 mine was at this path:
 ```
 /var/lib/docker/overlay2/09090e774b30a3f259b562a510059e5095d1837fb9aed05c8ca16edbcffd4912/merged/usr/src/homeassistant/homeassistant/components/openhardwaremonitor/sensor.py